charliecooper45/lodgewebsitemvc/README.md

     * Spring Rabbit test

 ### Front end
 The front end is served via the Thymeleaf templating engine.
-JQuery is used extensively to make asychronous calls to the Java backend.
+JQuery is used extensively to make asynchronous calls to the Java backend.
 Towards the end of the project I made the decision to update to Bower as dependency management was becoming difficult to maintain.

 1. Bootstrap
     * Font awesome